seamplex/feenox/doc/sds.md

  - Docker/Kubernetes containers
  - AWS/DigitalOcean/Contabo instances

-Due to the way that FeenoX is designed and the policy separated from the mechanism, it is possible to control a running instance remotely from a separate client which can eventually run on a mobile device ([@fig:caeplex-ipad]).
+Due to the way that FeenoX is designed and the policy separated from the mechanism, it is possible to control a running instance remotely from a separate client which can eventually run on a mobile device ([@fig:caeplex-ipad,@fig:nafems-le10-caeplex]).

-The following example illustrates how well FeenoX works as one of many links in a chain that goes from tracing a bitmap with the problem's geometry down to creating a nice figure with the results of a computation:
+The following example illustrates how well FeenoX works as one of many links in a chain that goes from tracing a bitmap with the problem's geometry down to creating a nice figure with the results of a computation.

 ```include
 mazes.md